 Clare Valley Wine Region

-The Clare Valley Wine Region in South Australia is located about just over a hundred kilometres north of Adelaide.
+The Clare Valley Wine Region in South Australia is located just over a hundred kilometres north of Adelaide.
 It stretches from Auburn in the south through the villages of Leasingham, Penwortham and Watervale and on beyond the township of Clare in the north.

 The Clare Valley region is really a series of north-south ridges and valleys with considerable variation in topography and microclimate.
 There are three unofficial sub-regions, the Polish Hill River region to the east, the Central Clare Valley, and the Skillogalee Valley to the west.

-Artwine, now based in the Adelaide Hills, are taking up the challenge of introducing new varieties with Graciano from Spain and Fiano from Southern Italy.
+Artwine, now based in the Adelaide Hills, are taking up the challenge of introducing new varieties with Tempranillo and Graciano from Spain and Fiano from Southern Italy.

 To add to the regional diversity in 2010 Jim Barry Wines became the first Australian vineyard to establish the Greek variety Assyrtiko.